The Glorious Chausath Khamba Boasts Of 64 Pillars & Is Intricately Made of White Marble

 This monument is known as Chausath Khamba which literally translates to 64 pillars.
-Its interesting but complex design consists of 64 pillars supporting 25 bays, rested on which are domes.
+Its interesting but complex design consists of 64 pillars supporting 25 bays, resting on which are domes.
 This structure was built in Hazrat Nizamuddin Basti close to the shrine of Nizamuddin Auliya; this could’ve been one of the reasons for Mirza Aziz Koka to build Chausath Khamba here, to lie near the holy shrine.

 And The Masterpiece

 As one enters the tomb, one gets amazed by the complexity in the way these domes are structured.
 Each dome is made up of precisely 68 pieces of marble.
 You can only wonder who would have thought about building it like this and why!
 From the inside, it all looks like an intricate enmeshed web and the viewer definitely needs some time to understand the structure.